 We have a number of important proposals for your consideration at the Annual Meeting, including: (i) to elect three Class I directors to serve until the Company's 2025 Annual Meeting of Stockholders, or until such directors' successors shall have been duly elected and qualified; (ii) to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; (iii) to approve, on an advisory basis, the compensation of the Company's named executive officers; and (iv) to act upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+When determining the Board's recommendations on the director nominees and other matters before the Annual Meeting, the Board has carefully considered the best interests of all our stockholders.
+The Board recommends a vote on the enclosed proxy card "FOR ALL" of the Board's director nominees to be elected at the Annual Meeting and "FOR" each of Proposal Nos.
+2 and 3.

 YOUR VOTE IS VERY IMPORTANT.
-Whether or not you plan to attend the Annual Meeting, we encourage you to vote TODAY so that your voice is heard by voting by Internet, by telephone or by dating, signing, and returning the enclosed GOLD proxy card.
+Whether or not you plan to attend the Annual Meeting, we encourage you to vote TODAY so that your voice is heard by voting by Internet, by telephone or by dating, signing, and returning the enclosed proxy card.
 Voting your shares prior to the Annual Meeting will not affect your right to attend or vote at the Annual Meeting, but will ensure that your vote is counted if you are unable to attend.
-We urge you to disregard any materials, and not to sign, return or vote on any white proxy card that may be sent to you by or on behalf of Starboard.
-Only your latest dated proxy card will count, and any proxy may be revoked at any time prior to its exercise at the Annual Meeting.
+Only your latest dated proxy card will count, and any proxy may be revoked at any time prior to its exercise at the Annual Meeting